basedtheorem/nix-config/README.md

 - modularize profile
   - e.g. fish init is a single script that depends on several pkgs
 - ulauncher
+- gitui
+- switch from kitty to wezterm for sessions
 - move misc dotfiles to this flake (api keys)
 - resize kitty wins
 - indent lines using tab in vscode ffs why isnt it default